How confident are you in your brand’s SEO and content?

 Each one is a tactic that can be used to add value and relevance to your content and search results.
 The bottom line: They make it that much easier for you to create content that your users will love reading.

-In 2021, you must think about how your carefully cultivated expertise can benefit users.
+You must think about how your carefully cultivated expertise can benefit users.
 Your brand and your SERP performance should be a distant second and third on your priority list.

 Approaching content marketing in this way can yield incredible results for small and large enterprises alike.

-So, with 2021 just around the bend, it’s time to strategize and craft content in the old and reliable way – not for search engines, but actual people.
+It’s time to strategize and craft content in the old and reliable way – not for search engines, but actual people.